 7. Quality time together seems to be the magic solution to nearly all parenting problems!!

 Factoring into your mornings ten minutes of quality one on one time can help your child feel secure and connected.
 Also, when you agree with your child that you’ll fit in some play before leaving the house once you’re both ready to go, the excitement can help to maintain their focus.
 From a peaceful parenting perspective, it's always important to tune in to the feelings and unmet needs driving the behaviour.

-To sum up, when you get in to the power struggle, remember that if you can invest a bit of time and focus into reconnect with your child, you’ll likely regain their attention and cooperation.
+To sum up, when you get into the power struggle, remember that if you can invest a bit of time and focus into reconnecting with your child, you’ll likely regain their attention and cooperation.
 Children tend to listen to their parent as well as they feel listened to.
-There are so many ways to regain connection, whether it’s through empathy and active listening, coming down to your child’s level, affectionate touch, problem solving or play!
+There are so many ways to regain connection, whether it’s through empathy and active listening, coming down to your child’s level, affectionate touch, problem-solving or play!